Archive for December, 2008

 Coffeeshop “Happyness”, 2001.

-And sometimes irony descends into vicious cynicism.
+And then there’s times when irony descends into naked cynicism.

 What cruel business man hides behind this travesty?
 Weighed down by sorrow and the daily grind, this is where the hopeless come for a few moments of forgetfulness.
 Not bliss, mind you.
 For getting stoned offers no escape, but is itself part of their Sisyphean suffering.
 They buy their Afghan, stir their tea, and smoke in silence.
 Then shuffle out the door to sleep a dreamless sleep.
 And wake to do the whole thing over again.